 - Alex Izmayov, for his tireless dedication and passion to learning and delivering engineering automation.

 - The many fantastic developers that designed, wrote and delivered the code for many of the applications we ran.

 - Many of the application consultants and product owners that care deeply for the clients we served.

-- A holiday, one where I plan to spend 70% or more of the time studying, learning and dipping my toes in any relevant technologies I haven’t been required to work with.
+- A holiday, one where I plan to spend part of my time studying, learning and dipping my toes in any relevant technologies I haven’t been required to work with.

 - A lot of reading (see the tech and personal growth items within my Goodreads ‘Want to Read’ shelf for a taste).